redhat-appstudio/managed-gitops/appstudio-shared/README.md

 # AppStudio-Shared

-The APIs defined in this module are based on the [Environment API discussions](https://docs.google.com/document/d/1-_rWLgALd5pdSlqNNcQ5FSrD00fZb0l_exU-_FiL68o/) of April/May 2022.
+The APIs defined in this module is based on the [Environment API discussions](https://docs.google.com/document/d/1-_rWLgALd5pdSlqNNcQ5FSrD00fZb0l_exU-_FiL68o/) of April/May 2022.

 ## Warning for API Consumers

 ⚠️ Until these APIs are stabilized, they are subject to change with limited notice.
-Best efforts will me made to inform API consumers of how to migrate, when the changes are breaking. ⚠️
+Best efforts will be made to inform API consumers of how to migrate when the changes are breaking. ⚠️

 ### Expected upcoming changes, as of this writing (May 2022):
 - Drop the `Application-` prefix for prefixed resources
-- Move away from using `Snapshot` noun (replacement TBD)
+- Move away from using the `Snapshot` noun (replacement TBD)
 - Consider moving this module out of the GitOps Service monorepo and into its own Git repository

 ## Consuming the API